ilielucianno/security-incident-response-case-studies/README.md

 ## About the Author

 **Ilie Lucian**
 Technical Department Manager with 10+ years in IT infrastructure, networking, and hardware.
-Currently pursuing cybersecurity certifications (TryHackMe SEC1, Security+, Network+).
+SEC1 CERTIFIED ,Currently pursuing cybersecurity certifications  Security+ in progress, Network+ after).

 I built this repository to document real incidents I responded to and to share lessons with the cybersecurity community.